Ever wanted to know how a washing machine works? In this video Matt demonstrates how modern front loading washing machines get our clothes clean.

 Now, you can also see that we have this very large weight, this counter balance weight from the front of the drum and there’s another one here on the top.
 They’re just to give the whole thing a bit of stability and to stop the machine wondering off out the door when it’s on its fastest spin cycle.
 Now what’s actually causing it to spin?
 Let’s have a look at the back of the machine.

-And here we have our motor, which is bolted to the bottom of the tub and that acts as another counter weight.
+Here we have our motor, which is bolted to the bottom of the tub and that acts as another counter weight.
 That’s turning our belt and pulley which is attached to the drum through the water tight seal and a set of bearings.
 When it’s time for the machine to empty, out drain pump here, that just pumps away our waste water up through our waste pipe.
-And you can see on the front of the pump housing here, we just have a little fluff filter, that catches any debris, stops going through the pump.
+You can see on the front of the pump housing here, we just have a little fluff filter, that catches any debris, stops going through the pump.

 Thanks for watching.